Nike Air Max: Air Max 93

 Released in 1993 as the Air Max 270, the Air Max 93 introduced a 270-degree air unit and colored air units to the range.
-Nike employed a new manufacturing processes to provide the larger and more exposed air unit greater protection.
+Nike employed new manufacturing processes to provide the larger and more exposed air unit greater protection.
 The upper featured a more sock-like fit derived from 1991's Air Huarache sneaker.

 Air Max2 CB 94

-The Nike Air Max2 CB 94 was released in 1994.
+The Air Max2 CB 94 was released in 1994.
 Designed as a basketball shoe by Tracy Teague, it was inspired by professional basketball player Charles Barkley.

 Air Max 95

-The visual design of the Air Max 95 was created by Sergio Lozano, who based the design of the Air Max 95 on the human anatomy, with the spine of the shoe resembling the human spine and the materials intended to represent skin, ribs, and tendons.
+The visual design of the Air Max 95 was created by Sergio Lozano, who based the design on the human anatomy, with the spine of the shoe resembling the human spine and the materials intended to represent skin, ribs, and tendons.
 The Air Max 95 was the first pair in the line to utilize two air cushions in the forefoot and used air pressure technology to fit the curvature of the wearer's forefoot.
 The first colorway was black, neon yellow and white.
 Neon yellow was used to emphasize the multiple air units.
 The shoe also introduced a smaller Nike swoosh minimized in the rear side panel.
 Original releases featured a "25 PSI" air pressure reading on the rear air unit.
 Uppers also featured 3M Scotchlite material.

 The product was referenced in the hip hop song "Hate It or Love It" by The Game, which was a worldwide top 10 hit in 2005.
-Also referenced by rappers Gucci Mane in the hit single "Bricks" and Waka Flocka Flame on the track "Head First" in his 2009 mixtape, "Lebron Flocka James".
+It was also referenced by rappers Gucci Mane in the single "Bricks" and Waka Flocka Flame on the track "Head First" in his 2009 mixtape, "Lebron Flocka James".
 The rapper Eminem designed a limited-edition range of Air Maxes sold for charity.

+The shoe’s former UK price of £110 led to the shoes receiving the nickname 110s among locals in the English city of Liverpool, where the shoe is known for its extreme popularity among locals.

+In summer 2025, Nike announced the release of the limited-edition 'Muscle' line of the Nike Air Max 95 in collaboration with the Yu-Gi-Oh! series, portrayed as "Air Muscle" luxury brand athletic shoes worn by character Jounouchi Katsuya or Joey Wheeler and as the central story focus in the Muscle Hunters storyline arc of the original 1997 Yu-Gi-Oh! manga, where Joey tries to obtain the shoes for cheap from a reputed if shady independent fashion store in Domino City.
+The 'Muscle' line comes in two variants: the 'Joey' variant, exclusive to US and global releases, based upon the Yu-Gi-Oh! anime, and the 'Jounouchi' variant, exclusive to Japan, based upon the Yu-Gi-Oh! manga.